neosaurrrus/blog-entries/64 - Type Systems.md

 ```

 This ensures the children of a component are correctly typed.
 Note how props is using the angled bracket syntax we used for events earlier.
 You will get an error if you use two sets of `:`.
 It is fair to say however, that this pattern is [debated](https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/) but this is how I tend to operate.

+## Wrap Up

+This post was supposed to be a quick look at how to get started with Typescript with React and what you might commonly find in your initial steps with it.
+Hope it has helped.

+As for Typescript itself.
+Definitely consider picking it up if you are using React.
+Having a build process is something you are already familiar with and, while it is a little extra typing (no pun intended) It helps avoid issues later down the line when they are much harder to spot.
+The main takeaway here is that even a little typescript seasoning can be an tasty benefit to your apps even if you don't know all the ins and outs of it.
+And hopefully it gives you a taste for learning more!